MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

        <img src="/Articles/Business%20Solutions/Corporate%20communications/Sample%20Solutions/SharepointAnnouncementsonKaizala/Sharepoint%20announcement%20Images/5.png" alt="" width="600" />

      - In the Last block of the Flow
-	    -  Select the group name from dropdown or Map the group ID where you want to send the card
+	    -  Select the group name from dropdown or Map with group ID where you want to send the card
        <img src="/Articles/Business%20Solutions/Corporate%20communications/Sample%20Solutions/SharepointAnnouncementsonKaizala/Sharepoint%20announcement%20Images/6.png" alt="" width="450" />

       - To get the group id, go to your group on https://manage.kaiza.la and select the identifier at the end of the URL.